Pinaka multi-barrel rocket launcher: LRGR 120

 As of February 2025, the developmental trials for 120 km-range rockets are expected to commence within few months.
 The development process began in 2024, and the first test is scheduled for October 2025.
+In August, static trials of propulsion systems were conducted and configuration design was completed.
+Economic Explosives Limited has developed the LRGR 120 rocket system's pre-production units.